 For an informative NHS guide on the risks of carbon monoxide, click here.

 As mentioned, you’ll have to consider where your flue is going in relation to the surrounding environment.
 The boundary line of your property must be taken into account, as there’s no way you’ll be able to have a flue installed if it’s close to any public walkway or near a neighbouring window.
 If the flue is fitted near the boundary line, there needs to be a minimum distance of 600mm between the end of the flue and the line itself.
 If not, then the installation won’t be allowed.
 Read on to find out more about boiler flue regulations.

 Boiler Flue Regulations – Height

-If you live in an end-terraced property and your horizontal flue is being installed near a public footpath, keep in mind how far it is from the public.
-It needs to be at least 2.1m off the ground for the gas to escape at a safe distance and to be declared safe.
-The temperature of these escaping gases will be extremely high, so it’s easy to see how these regulations can keep every installation safe!
+If you live in an end-terraced property and your horizontal flue is being installed near a public footpath, keep in mind how far it is from any walkway or area open to the public.
+While a distance of 210mm is encouraged, you can have your flue fitted with a guard for further protection to allow greater flexibility.
+The temperature of any escaping gases will be extremely high, so it’s easy to see how these regulations can keep every installation safe!

 If a flue is installed through a wall, it makes it a lot easier to seal and make water tight.
 An experienced engineer will always try to keep you as informed as possible.

 Boiler Flue Regulations – What about vertical flues?

 As well as being installed horizontally, flues can be installed vertically through a roof, but come with their own issues.
 If you’re getting one installed, make sure that you’re kept informed by a professional.

 The flue has limited access if it’s installed vertically.
 To overcome this, access panels will need to be installed across the flue pipe.
 This will always come in handy for future work as the panels will provide access for servicing or location faults.